Jan Woleński

 Jan Hertrich-Woleński (also known as Jan Woleński; born 21 September 1940) is a Polish philosopher specializing in the history of the Lwów–Warsaw school of logic and in analytic philosophy.

 He has spent most of his academic career at the Jagiellonian University in Kraków, where he is currently Professor Emeritus.
 His main fields of research are logic, epistemology, and the history of philosophy in Poland.
+He was chosen a member of the Polish Academy of Sciences, Polish Academy of Arts and Sciences and Warsaw Scientific Society.